HannachiHassen/JavaForTesters/README.md

 # Java Coding Interview Questions for Testers

 Each Question has a java class as an answer.
-All java class are included in com.interviesQuestions package [ src/com.interviesQuestions/ ].
+Java class are included in different packages: **src/com.numbers**, **src/com.interviesQuestions**.

 ### 1. Write a simple Java program?